-I'm Kate, a Product Manager at Pivotal Labs in Atlanta, Georgia.
+I'm Kate, a Senior Product Manager* at Pivotal Labs in San Francisco.

 IT'S NICE TO MEET YOU :)